Sustainability Site

 The Bandai Namco Group is working to establish environments so that diverse human resources can work while remaining healthy in body and mind.
 To create a supportive work environment for all employees, Group companies have established various systems aligned with their business formats.
 These include regulations for ensuring a work-friendly environment for every employee, as well as flexible working arrangements such as flextime systems, discretionary work systems, shorter working hours, and staggered shifts.
 In addition to regular physical checkups and stress checks, within the Group Administrative Headquarters of Bandai Namco Holdings we have assigned a person in charge of measures to address long working hours.
 By establishing environments in which employees can work with peace of mind, we are striving to enhance employee satisfaction.

-In accordance with the Act on Advancement of Measures to Support Raising Next-Generation Children, Bandai Namco Entertainment, Bandai, Bandai Namco Amusement, and MegaHouse have received certification from the Minister of Health, Labour and Welfare (Kurumin Certification) in recognition of their support of childrearing.
-In addition, in accordance with the Act on Promotion of Women’s Participation and Advancement in the Workplace, Bandai Namco Entertainment, Bandai, and Bandai Namco Business Arc received the Eruboshi Certification a company with excellent initiatives in promoting the participation and advancement of female employees in the workplace.
-Furthermore, in the 2024 KENKO Investment for Health (Large Enterprise Category), Bandai Namco Entertainment and Bandai Namco Studios have been certified.
+In accordance with the Act on Advancement of Measures to Support Raising Next-Generation Children, Bandai, Bandai Namco Entertainment, Bandai Namco Amusement, and MegaHouse have received certification from the Minister of Health, Labour and Welfare (Kurumin Certification) in recognition of their support of childrearing.
+In addition, in accordance with the Act on Promotion of Women’s Participation and Advancement in the Workplace, Bandai, Bandai Namco Entertainment, MegaHouse, and Bandai Namco Business Arc received the Eruboshi Certification, a company with excellent initiatives in promoting the participation and advancement of female employees in the workplace.
+Furthermore, in the 2025 Certified Health & Productivity Management Outstanding Organization (Large Enterprise Category), Bandai Namco Entertainment, Bandai Namco Studios, and Bandai Namco Business Arc have been certified.

 Moving forward, we will continue to work in unity with the management and human resources departments of our Group companies to enhance workplace environments that are easy for employees to work in and to strengthen initiatives aimed at promoting employee health.